-Typically we remove an outer section of the cheek side of the lower jawbone in order to expose the nerve and vessel canal.
-Then we isolate the nerve and vessel bundle in that area, and slightly pull it out to the side.
-At the same time we place the implants, we’ll be tracking the neuro-vascular bundle.
+Typically, we remove an outer section of the cheek on the side of the lower jaw bone in order to expose the nerve and vessel canal.
+We then isolate the nerve and vessel bundle in that area and slightly pull it out to the side.
+We then place the implants while tracking the neuro-vascular bundle.
 Then the bundle is released and placed back over the implants.
 The surgical access is refilled with bone graft material of the surgeon’s choice and the area is closed.

 These procedures may be performed separately or together depending upon the individual’s condition.
 As stated earlier, there are several areas of the body that are suitable for attaining bone grafts.
-In the maxillofacial region, bone grafts can be taken from inside the mouth, in the area of the chin or third molar region or in the upper jaw behind the last tooth.
-In more extensive situations, a greater quantity of bone can be attained from the hip or the outer aspect of the tibia at the knee.
-When we use the patient’s own bone for repairs or addition, we generally get the best results.
+In the maxillofacial region bone grafts can be taken from inside the mouth, in the area of the chin or third molar region, or in the upper jaw behind the last tooth.
+In more extensive situations a greater quantity of bone can be attained from the hip or the outer aspect of the tibia at the knee.
+When we use the patient’s own bone for repairs or additions, we generally get the best results.

 In many cases, we can use allograft material to implement bone grafting for dental implants.
-This bone is prepared from cadavers and used to get the patient’s own bone to grow into the repair site.
+This bone is prepared from cadavers and is used to get the patient’s own bone to grow into the repair site.
 It is quite effective and very safe.
 Synthetic materials can also be used to stimulate bone formation.
 We even use factors from your own blood to accelerate and promote bone formation in graft areas.